California is set to act fast after Texas advances congressional maps to boost Republicans

 “I think that approach is a smart, measured approach,” Obama said during a fundraiser for the Democratic Party’s main redistricting arm.

-The incumbent president’s party usually loses congressional seats in the midterm election, and the GOP currently controls the House of Representatives by a mere three votes.
+The incumbent president’s party usually loses congressional seats in the midterm election.
+On a national level, the partisan makeup of existing districts puts Democrats within three seats of a majority.

 Trump is going beyond Texas in his push to remake the map.
 He’s pushed Republican leaders in conservative states like Indiana and Missouri to also try to create new Republican seats.
 Ohio Republicans were already revising their map before Texas moved.
 Democrats, meanwhile, are mulling reopening Maryland’s and New York’s maps as well.

-Note: This story has been corrected to reflect that the GOP currently controls the House by more than three seats.
-But because of vacancies, existing district lines put Democrats within three seats of a majority.